shopizer-ecommerce/documentation/static/markdown/documentation/search/cloud.md

 ## Use Elastic Cloud SaaS

 Elastic Cloud is a SaaS allowing to create, deploy ans scal Elastic Search in the cloud that is managed by ElasticSearch.
 It is quite easy to create simple to complex deployments that can be scaled according to the demand for searching and indexing data from your Shopizer implementations.
-There is a cost of ownership for this solution that vary according to the usage use cases.
+There is a cost of ownership for this solution that vary according to the usage and use cases.
 Multi Store and Multi Tenant solution may require more resources and a bigger cluster than a simple B2C e-commerce solution.

 **Pros:** It is easy to create in minutesa deploment including latest ElasicSearch tools suck as Kibana, Elastic Search and more.